Guigeekun/chatmallow/readme.md

 `php artisan migrate:install` to migrate the database (be sure to have the database, he won't create it)

-`php artisan migrate`
+`php artisan migrate` to prepare your database for Chatmallow `php artisan db:seed` and to create default things

+In order to use laravel-mix, use `npm install` (`npm install --no-bin-links` for windows systems !) to install laravel Mix (for assets and scripts.)
+more: ( https://laravel.com/docs/5.4/mix#running-mix )

+Then, if you want to compile your assets, use `npm run production` (or `npm run dev` for a uncompressed version of assets files.)

 you should be ready to go ^^ host it and try it

 use `php artisan serve` to start it

-use `php artisan db:seed` to create a first user in the database use it to connect yourself

 default user is
 * mail : admin@gmail.com
 * pass : admin
 * name : admin

-In order to use laravel-mix, use `npm install` (`npm install --no-bin-links` for windows systems !) to install laravel Mix (for assets and scripts.)
-more: ( https://laravel.com/docs/5.4/mix#running-mix )

-Then, if you want to compile your assets, use `npm run production` (or `npm run dev` for a uncompressed version of assets files.)

 ## Windows